 This is why I fully understand how important it is to remain curious about ‘accepted norms and societal truths’.

-Certain factors make people more vulnerable:
+Certain factors make people more vulnerable to conspiracy theories:

 - Social isolation